Italy–Yugoslavia relations: End of the war

 Of course it wasn't.
 Better still, it was just partly true, because in reality Italians were the majority in the towns, not in the villages.
 It was therefore necessary to persuade them to leave with every kind of pressions.
 So it was told us and so it was done."

 At the end of World War II the former Italian territories in Istria and Dalmatia became part of the Socialist Federal Republic of Yugoslavia by the Paris Peace Treaty (1947), the only exception being the communes of Muggia and San Dorligo della Valle.

 The Free Territory of Trieste was established by demand of the United Nations Security Council through its Resolution 16 of January 1947, under Article 24 of the UN charter, calling for the creation of a free state in Trieste and the region surrounding it.
 A permanent statute codifying its provisions was to become recognized under international law upon the appointment of an international governor approved by the Quatripartite Powers.
 On 15 September 1947, the peace treaty between the United Nations and Italy was ratified, establishing the Free Territory of Trieste.
 The official languages were Slovene, Italian and Croatian.
-However, the territory did not receive its planned self-government and it was maintained under military occupation, respecting the division into two zones as decided by the Morgan Line: Zone A, which was 222.5 km2 and had 262,406 residents including Trieste, was administered by British and American forces, while Zone B, which was 515.5 km2 with 71,000 residents including north-western Istria, was administered by the Yugoslav National Army.
+However, the territory did not receive its planned self-government and it was maintained under military occupation, respecting the division into two zones as decided by the Morgan Line: Zone A, which was 222.5 km2 and had 262,406 residents including Trieste, was administered by British and American forces, while Zone B, which was 515.5 km2 with 71,000 residents including north-western Istria, was administered by the Yugoslav People's Army.

 Between October 1947 and March 1948 the Soviet Union rejected the candidacy of 12 nominations for governor, at which point the Tripartite Powers (the United States, the United Kingdom and France), issued a note to Moscow and Belgrade on 20 March 1948, recommending that the territory be returned to Italian sovereignty.
 No governor was ever appointed under the terms of the UN Resolution.
 The Territory thus never functioned as a real independent state.
 Even so, its formal status was generally respected and it issued its own postage stamps.
 The break between the Tito government and the USSR in mid-1948 resulted in the proposal to return the territory to Italy being suspended until 1954.

+After World War II, Italian irredentism disappeared along with the defeated Fascists and the Monarchy of the House of Savoy.
+After the Treaty of Paris (1947) and the Treaty of Osimo (1975), all territorial claims were abandoned by the Italian Republic.
+The Italian irredentist movement thus vanished from Italian politics.